Pre-Primary for our Grade 000 to R (4, 5 and 6 year olds)

 In the words of Dr Seuss “Children want the same things we want.
 To laugh, to be challenged, to be entertained and delighted”.
 The children of the St Henry’s Pre-Primary definitely experience all of the above in the course of their school day.

 The Lion’s Den Aftercare is situated at the Junior Primary Section of the school and at the end of the school day, the learners make their way down to the Aftercare area where the staff are waiting to greet the pupils.
 Those who attend extra-mural activities offered by the school will need to register with the staff on duty after their sporting or cultural codes are finished.
 The pupils are signed in when they arrive at Aftercare and must be signed out by the designated person/s collecting them.
 Children may not leave the Aftercare area without the permission of the staff.

 The Lion’s Den Aftercare is a vibrant environment where the pupils from Grade 000 to Grade 7 are overseen by experienced caregivers.
 The children are given the opportunity to socialise and play after the school day in a relaxed and happy setting.
 They are assisted with homework and are encouraged to manage their time productively during the afternoon.
 Although homework is supervised, parents still need to check their child’s work so that they play a part in supporting their child.
 On Friday’s, craft and art related activities are planned for enjoyment and creativity.

 The Lion’s Den operates every day from 13h00 to 17h00.

 A variety of Private Extra-Mural activities are available in the afternoons for our Pre-Schoolers to choose from.
-These include Ballet, Trident Swimming Academy “Learn to Swim” Programme, Judo John, Petron Soccer Academy, Garvlings, Young Engineers as well as Experi-Buddies Science Activities.
+These include Ballet, Trident Swimming Academy “Learn to Swim” Programme, Busy Ballers, Petron Soccer Academy, Short Spurts, Young Engineers as well as Experi-Buddies Science Activities.